Country office (Addis Ababa)

 Programme office (Gondar)

-Ashley is Link Ethiopia’s Treasurer, and a maths teacher in Oxford.
-He has a thorough understanding of our work having been a secondary school Link Coordinator in the UK and having visited Ethiopia on two occasions. and who guides us wisely in all matters financial.
+Ashley is Link Ethiopia’s Chair, and a maths teacher in Oxford.
+He has a thorough understanding of our work having been a secondary school Link Coordinator in the UK and having visited Ethiopia on two occasions.

 Gabriella is a linguist and psychotherapist and has strong family connections with Ethiopia.
 She has been a champion for Link Ethiopia and instrumental in raising awareness about its work and bringing new funding for its innovative projects.